How Much Does a Loft Conversion Cost in London? (2026 Guide)

 Permitted Development Rules

-The additional roof space must not exceed 40 cubic metres for terraced houses, or 50 cubic metres for detached and semi-detached homes.
+Specifically, the additional roof space must not exceed 40 cubic metres for terraced houses, or 50 cubic metres for detached and semi-detached homes.
 No extension beyond the front roof slope is permitted.
-No balcony or raised platform.
+In addition, no balcony or raised platform is allowed.
 Materials must match the existing house in appearance.

 When Full Planning Permission Is Required

-Permitted Development does not apply if your property is in a conservation area or is listed.
-Parts of Richmond upon Thames, Chiswick and some areas of Ealing have conservation area designations.
-A mansard conversion almost always requires full planning permission regardless of location.
+However, Permitted Development does not apply if your property is in a conservation area or is listed.
+For example, parts of Richmond upon Thames, Chiswick and some areas of Ealing have conservation area designations.
+Furthermore, a mansard conversion almost always requires full planning permission regardless of location.

 In all cases, a Lawful Development Certificate from your local council is strongly recommended even where planning permission is not technically required.
-It costs around £200 and creates a formal record that the work was legally carried out, which matters significantly when you come to sell.
+Specifically, it costs around £200 and creates a formal record that the work was legally carried out, which matters significantly when you come to sell.
 You can check current guidance at the Planning Portal.
+We also have a dedicated guide on planning permission for loft conversions in London.

 What to Watch Out For When Getting Quotes

 Getting three quotes is standard advice and it is good advice.
-But there are a few things worth knowing before you start inviting builders in.
+However, there are a few things worth knowing before you start inviting builders in.

 Be Wary of Very Low Quotes

 A quote that comes in significantly below the others is not a bargain.
-It usually means something is missing from the scope, the builder plans to use cheaper materials, or they intend to return with variation costs once work is underway.
-Unexpected extras after the job has started are the most common source of disputes between homeowners and builders in loft conversion work.
+Usually, it means something is missing from the scope, the builder plans to use cheaper materials, or they intend to return with variation costs once work is underway.
+In fact, unexpected extras after the job has started are the most common source of disputes between homeowners and builders in loft conversion work.

 Ask About Project Management

 Some builders quote only for their own trade and leave you to coordinate the electrician, the plasterer and the staircase fitter separately.
-Others manage the entire project under one contract with all trades in-house.
-The latter approach is less stressful and almost always produces a better finished result.
+In contrast, others manage the entire project under one contract with all trades in-house.
+As a result, the latter approach is less stressful and almost always produces a better finished result.

 Check Building Regulations Are Included

 Every loft conversion must be signed off under building regulations.
 This is not optional.
-If a builder suggests you can skip the inspection process, that is a serious warning sign worth walking away from.
+Therefore, if a builder suggests you can skip the inspection process, that is a serious warning sign worth walking away from.

 Get Everything in Writing

 A fixed-price contract that details exactly what is and is not included is the single best protection you have as a homeowner.
-Reputable construction companies provide this as standard before any work begins on site.
+Importantly, reputable construction companies provide this as standard before any work begins on site.

 How Long Does a Loft Conversion Take?

 A standard dormer loft conversion typically takes 8 to 12 weeks from the start of construction.
-A more complex mansard or hip-to-gable conversion with full planning permission can take 14 to 20 weeks in total.
-Velux conversions are the quickest, often completing in 4 to 6 weeks.
+However, a more complex mansard or hip-to-gable conversion with full planning permission can take 14 to 20 weeks in total.
+In contrast, Velux conversions are the quickest, often completing in 4 to 6 weeks.

-You can stay in the house during the work in almost all cases.
+In almost all cases, you can stay in the house during the work.
 The main disruption comes during the structural phase in the first two to three weeks, and during installation of the new staircase, which requires a day or two of more significant access to the floor below.

 Frequently Asked Questions